 So, look at all that time that it took from the initial moment of asking the question to now, they had a little bit more time to prepare and respond to that question.
 Now that was a combination tactic, they got the target to repeat the question then they repeated it themselves.
 So, now the liar had double-time to respond and come up with that lie.

 Obviously, most of the time they’ve already thought of the lie but on a spontaneous question or something out of the blue, this tactic could be used a lot more because then they actually need a little bit more time to think of the lie that they are going to tell, so as always, watch for this.

-Touching the neck could even happen during this when they’re coming up with their answer like when they’re trying to think, they could do all kinds of things such as any of their lip movements or mirroring movements, you could use to help out with this.
-Certain things like stepping backwards, locking the ankles, watch out for their eye contact, stuff like that.
+Touching the neck could even happen during this when they’re coming up with their answer like when they’re trying to think, they could do all kinds of things such as any of their lip movements or mirroring movements, which you could use to help out with this.
+Certain things like stepping backward, locking the ankles, watching out for their eye contact, stuff like that.